Katherine Dixon, PT, DPT, Certified Vestibular Specialist

 Co-Owner and Physical Therapist

 Kristen lives in West Chester with her husband and three sons.
-She enjoys spending time with family, traveling, outdoor activities, cooking, and dancing.
+She enjoys spending time with family, traveling, writing, outdoor activities, cooking, and dancing.

 Lorie Coole-Foust, PT